-While the procedure may take months, new plants will develop quicker if started during the spring; growing season.
+While the procedure may take months, new plants will develop quicker if started during the spring.

 1. Air Layering

-Air layering is frequently utilized with tall plants that have leaves growing on top of a bare stem.
+Air layering is frequently utilized with tall plants with leaves growing on a bare stem.

 The mechanism allows nutrients to concentrate in the plant’s vascular system near a stem cut, pushing new roots to sprout from that site.